retroelec/T-HMI-C64/README.md

-# C64 Emulator for ESP32-S3 with "Android keyboard" (BLE) or "Web keyboard" (Lilygo T-HMI, Lilygo T-Display S3 AMOLED, Waveshare ESP32-S3-LCD-2.8)
+# C64 Emulator for ESP32-S3 with "Android BLE keyboard" or "Web keyboard" (Lilygo T-HMI, Lilygo T-Display S3 AMOLED, Waveshare ESP32-S3-LCD-2.8)

 A C64 emulator developed for the  [Lilygo T-HMI](https://lilygo.cc/products/t-hmi?srsltid=AfmBOorPecASXq7SyOqsX45fdQunicyf2Bg8MDc_GLFPwDzk0vfWwCg7) development board, featuring an ESP32-S3 chip, a 2.8-inch touch LCD, and an SD card slot.
 The emulator was later expanded to support the